EngineeringEducation/TCPal/README.md

 this is an iOS companion app for the tradecraft experience. it's pretty cool. so far its swanky features include:

-- stuff happening today ... uh ... or the idea of that
+- pretty basic announcements from the server
-- a data archive! also actually just an idea.
+- a data archive! mostly just an idea.
 - a symbol of helpfulness to design track.
 - a game for identifying faces. a "face game"
 - a contact list. tap on people to see... the people. (ios9 only)